arturbac/fixed_math/README.md

 ## c++ compilers

-Thise are known to compile without errors, if You found any problem with c++17 compiler let me know as stl shoudn't be a problem
+Thise are known to compile without errors, if You found any problem with c++17 compiler let me know and post issue as stl shoudn't be a problem
  - clang version 11.0.1 + gcc-libstdc++ 10.2.0 \(main development platform\) on x86-64 and aarch64
  - clang version 11.0.1 + llvm-libcxx on x86-64
  - gcc 10.2.0 on x86-64